patopitaluga/stocks-and-bond-dashboard-demo/process.md

 - 1 Setup new node project with npm init.
-Setup gitignore and README.md documentation
+Setup gitignore and README.md documentation.
-- 2 install express server
+- 2 install express server.
+- 3 Setup express server to serve public files, frontend routes sending an html file and a demo api endpoint.
+- 4 Also set body-parser to be able to read POST variables easily.
+- 5 Setup webpack.config.js and dependencies to build vue components and sass